hephaestus-compiler-project/hephaestus-pldi-eval/README.md

 evaluation.
 * `database/bug_schema.sql`: This is the database schema that contains the bugs discovered by our approach.
-* `database/bugdb.sqlite3`: This is the sqlite3 database file corresponding to
+* `database/bugdb.sqlite3`: This is the `sqlite3` database file corresponding to our bug database.
 * `database/bugs.json`: This JSON file contains the bugs of `database/bugdb.sqlite`.
 * `example_bugs/`: Contains the test programs that trigger the two compiler bugs demonstrated in Section II of our paper.
-* `hephaestus/`: Contains the source code of the tool (provided as a git submodule) used in our paper for testing the compilers of Java, Kotlin, and Groovy.
+* `hephaestus/`: Contains the source code of the tool (provided as a git submodule) used for testing the compilers of Java, Kotlin, and Groovy.
+The name of our tool is `Hephaestus`.
 * `installation_scripts/`: Contains helper scripts used to install all dependencies (e.g., compiler versions from SDKMAN).
 * `figures/`: This directory will be used to save figure 8 of the paper.
-* `Dockerfile`: The Dockerfile used to create the Docker image of this artifact that contains all data and dependencies.
+* `Dockerfile`: The Dockerfile used to create a Docker image of our artifact.
+  This image contains all data and dependencies.

 `Hephaestus` is available as open-source software under the GNU General Public License v3.0, and can also be reached through the following
 repository: https://github.com/hephaestus-compiler-project/hephaestus.

-Inside the `hephaestus` directory, there are the following directories:
+Inside the `hephaestus/` directory, there are the following directories:

 * `src/`: The source code of `Hephaestus`, which is written in Python.
-* `scripts/`: Some helper scripts for trying to reproduce detected bugs.
 * `tests/`: Contains the tests of `Hephaestus`.
 * `deployment/`: Contains configuration and scripts to install and run `Hephaestus` on a machine every second day.